BenRussert/hydrogen/docs/Usage/GettingStarted.md

 ![execute](https://cloud.githubusercontent.com/assets/13285808/20360915/a16efcba-ac03-11e6-9d5c-3489b3c3c85f.gif)

-**"Hydrogen: Run And Move Down"** will run the the code as described above and move the cursor to the next executable line.
+**Hydrogen: Run And Move Down** will run the the code as described above and move the cursor to the next executable line.

-If your code starts getting cluttered up with results, run **"Hydrogen: Clear Results"** to remove them all at once.
+If your code starts getting cluttered up with results, run **Hydrogen: Clear Results** to remove them all at once.

-## "Hydrogen: Run Cell"
+## **Hydrogen: Run Cell**
 A "code cell" is a block of lines to be executed at once.
 You can define them using inline comments.
 Hydrogen supports a multitude of ways to define cells.
-Pick the one you like best.
+Pick the one you like best!

-The following is an example for `python` but it will work in any language, just replace `#` with the comment symbol for your desired language:
+The following is an example for `python`, but it will work in any language.
+Just replace `#` with the comment symbol for your desired language:

 <img width=280 src="https://cloud.githubusercontent.com/assets/13285808/17094174/e8ec17b8-524d-11e6-9140-60b43e073619.png">

-When you place the cursor inside a cell and hit **"Run Cell"**, Hydrogen will execute this cell.
-The command **"Hydrogen: Run Cell And Move Down"** will move the cursor to the next cell after execution.
+When you place the cursor inside a cell and hit **Run Cell**, Hydrogen will execute all the code in that cell.
+The command **Hydrogen: Run Cell And Move Down** will move the cursor to the next cell after execution.

-## "Hydrogen: Run All" and "Hydrogen: Run All Above"
+## **Hydrogen: Run All** and **Hydrogen: Run All Above**
-These commands will run all code inside the editor or all code above the cursor.
+These commands will run all code inside the editor or all code above the cursor, respectively.

 ## Watch Expressions

-After you've run some code with Hydrogen, you can use the **"Hydrogen: Toggle Watches"** command from the Command Palette to open the watch expression sidebar.
+After you've run some code with Hydrogen, you can use the **Hydrogen: Toggle Watches** command from the Command Palette to open the watch expression sidebar.
 Whatever code you write in watch expressions will be re-run after each time you send that kernel any other code.

 ![watch](https://cloud.githubusercontent.com/assets/13285808/20361086/4434ab3e-ac04-11e6-8298-1fb925de4e78.gif)

 **IMPORTANT:** Be careful what you put in your watch expressions.
 If you write code that mutates state in a watch expression, that code will get run after every execute command and likely result in some _extremely confusing_ bugs.

-You can re-run the watch expressions by using the normal run shortcut (⌘-↩ by default) inside a watch expression's edit field.
+You can re-run the watch expressions by using the normal run shortcut from inside the watch expression edit field.
+(The default run shortcut is ⌘-↩ on Mac and  ctrl-↩ on other platforms)

-If you have multiple kernels running, you can switch between their watch expressions with the **"Hydrogen: Select Watch Kernel"** command (or just click on the "Kernel: <language>" text).
+If you have multiple kernels running, you can switch between their watch expressions with the **Hydrogen: Select Watch Kernel** command (or just click on the **Kernel: `<language>`** text).

 ## Completion